Close Menu

 • Simple Tips for Parents Who Are New to This

-You don’t need a packed suitcase, a long drive, or an expensive trip to give your kids a real adventure.
-Some of the best outdoor adventures for kids can be found just a short walk from your front door.
+Some of the best outdoor adventures for kids are hiding just a short walk from your front door.
 All it takes is a little curiosity and the willingness to step outside.

-This guide is packed with simple microadventure ideas for kids that any family can try.
 Whether you have a backyard, a nearby park, or just a quiet street to walk along, there’s something here for you.

 A mother and two young children walk down concrete outdoor steps carrying a bucket and backpack for a local nature microadventure.